 Dogs, especially high-intelligence dogs like Goldendoodles, are impressionable, and it will take a long time to counteract a bad experience.
 Never, ever, toss your dog into the water as the first experience.
 If there is a panic reaction to being in the water, it could severely impact the dog’s courage for swimming for the rest of its life.

 Keep your dog’s first sessions in the water to around 10 minutes, gradually adding 5 minutes at a time when the dog has built up the muscles and endurance.
+DO NOT let your dog swim alone…this is just inviting tragedy.
+Letting your Goldendoodle swim with you is the best way to train in a swimming pool.

 Using A Life Vest

-Whether your dog breed is a natural with water or not, it is a good idea to start with a life vest on…just to make sure.
+Whether your dog breed is a natural with water or not, it is a good idea to start with a life jacket on…just to make sure.
 Get your puppy used to wearing it around the house and yard before even thinking of heading out to a pool or lake.
 This prevents the dog from having to deal with more than one sensation at a time.

 Life vests are inexpensive and a must-have if you go anywhere near the water.
 Here are a few models of vests available.